About Me

 I was born in May 1989, in Serbia.
 I finished my bachelor studies in psychology and two-year master’s program in clinical psychology at the Faculty of Philosophy, University of Novi Sad.
 During my studies, I joined the organizational board of psychology students, “TraNSfer“, which still exists and it is more productive than ever.
 Also, during that time, I spent four years at the War Trauma Center, a non-profit centre with an aim to help war veterans and aid reconciliation between countries of former Yugoslavia.

 In 2015, I was accepted in “The House of Legal Psychology”, an internationally recognised doctorate program in legal and forensic psychology, developed in collaboration between Maastricht University (the Netherlands), University of Portsmouth (United Kingdom), and Gothenburg University (Sweden).
-In this program I was enrolled in a doctorate program at Maastricht University and the University of Portsmouth, and attend winter and summer school at all three institutions.
+Within this program, I enrolled as a PhD candidate at both Maastricht University and the University of Portsmouth, attending annual winter and summer schools across the partner institutions.
 The focus of my PhD research was on the detection of symptom fabrication in court.
 In September 2018, I defended my doctorate at the University of Portsmouth, under the supervision of Prof. Dr. Lorraine Hope and Prof. Dr. James Ost, and soon after, in January 2019, I defended and obtained my Ph.D. diploma from Maastricht University, under the supervision of Prof. Dr. Harald Merckelbach and Prof. Dr. Marko Jelicic.

 My Academic Contribution